maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must add a request identifier and de-duplicate
 - **Ordering** - An earlier message could undo the work of a more recent message, this can be configured in a queue, or potentially dealt with using timestamps or versions

-Event driven architecture is loosely coupled, the event doesn't know about the consequences it can cause.

 ### Isolation

 Critical operations can be isolated into separate components and their resources can be isolated, this prevents them from being affected by failure in other parts of the system.